 Cable Restraint Regulations

 When used correctly, cable restraint devices hold animals alive and allow trappers to release non-target animals unharmed.
-New!
 The devices can be used to take furbearers from November 15 through January 31 the following year by trappers who have successfully completed a cable restraint training course, validated by a certified instructor.
-For information on the training course, contact a regional office.
+For information on the training course, see the links below and contact a regional office.

 - Be made of stranded steel cable, not greater than 5 feet long (not including extension, with a diameter of not less than 5/64 inch and equipped with a commercially manufactured breakaway rated at 350 pounds or less, a relaxing-type lock, a stop device that prevents it from closing to less than 2 1/2 inches in diameter, and an anchor swivel.
 Note: Compression-type chokes and other mechanically powered springs are prohibited.